nitaybz/homebridge-sensibo-ac/README.md

 check with: `node -v` & `homebridge -V` and update if needed

-### Why this plugin?
-Taking into consideration the other plugins for Sensibo, I decided to create this plugin using a different service/characteristic ("HeaterCooler") which is a better match to control air conditioners + I've added some extra options that are missing in other plugins.

-### so what's actually new in this plugin?
-- Accessory type "**HeaterCooler**" - allowing adjusting fan speed (Rotation Speed) & swing (Oscillate) from within the accessory in "Home" App.
+### Plugin Unique Features

+- Login with **username & password** instead of API-key (api-key is still supported).
+- **Sensibo Air Support** including the attached **Room Sensors**.
 - **Auto Detect Configurations** - Automatically detect all your devices and their capabilities and opens up only the options available in Sensibo app to be controlled in HomeKit.
 More details [below](##Auto-Detect-Configurations).
+- Accessory type "**HeaterCooler**" - allowing adjusting fan speed (Rotation Speed) & swing (Oscillate) from within the accessory in "Home" App.
 - **Fan Mode** control (including it's own fan speed and swing control) in a new separate accessory.
 - **Dry Mode** control (including it's own fan speed and swing control) in a new separate accessory.
+- **Horizontal Swing** - allows you to quickly enable/disable horizontal swing in your AC.
 - **AC Sync Button** - allows you to quickly toggle the state of the AC between ON/OFF in case your AC is out of sync with HomeKit (does not send commands to the AC).
 - **Occupancy Sensor** - Gets the Home/Away status from Sensibo API to HomeKit via Occupancy sensor.
 - **Enable/Disable Climate React** - allows you to quickly enable/disable your climate react setup in Sensibo app (it is not possible to change settings, on/off only).
+- **Filter Cleaning Indication** - If this feature is available in your Sensibo account (via plus), a HomeKit representation of the Filter status will appear in Home app.
 - **History Storage** - This feature will remember temperature and humidity measurements and will present them in Eve app as a graph.

 # Installation